Last Updated: 17th June 2021

 Some of your data will also be stored on BAFTA’s web servers (hosted in Dublin by Amazon Web Services) so that it is accessible to you through the members’ area of the website.
 For information about the security of your data in the AWS cloud check out these links:

 We also use cloud based services to store and process data about members.
 Some of these cloud providers store data in the United States.
-In these cases the providers are certified under the EU-US privacy shield framework (see https://www.privacyshield.gov/welcome).
-In addition to this our contracts with these providers include clauses which guarantee that they provide the same safeguards for the data and rights to our members as if the data were stored in the EU.
-More information about the security measures put in place by these providers is linked to below.
+In these cases we have reviewed the security and legal privacy safeguards put in place by each service provider.
+In addition to this, our contracts with these providers include clauses which guarantee that they provide the same safeguards for the data and rights to our members as if the data were stored in the EU.
+More information about the security measures put in place by these providers is provided in the links below.

 We may choose to use other service providers in future, if we do they will be bound by the same strict rules which guarantee that the same safeguards are in place, and your rights remain the same.
 If we change our service providers then we will update the details on this page so you can always return to this page to see where your data is being stored.